Taxi Driver: Legacy

 Taxi Driver, American Gigolo, Light Sleeper and The Walker make up a series referred to variously as the "Man in a Room" or "Night Worker" films.
 Screenwriter Paul Schrader (who directed the latter three films) has said that he considers the central characters of the four films to be one character who has changed as he has aged.
 The film also influenced the Charles Winkler film You Talkin' to Me?
 In addition, a tie-in book was published.

 Although Meryl Streep had not aspired to become a film actor, De Niro's performance in Taxi Driver had a profound impact on her.
 She said to herself, "That's the kind of actor I want to be when I grow up."

-The 1994 portrayal of psychopath Albie Kinsella by Robert Carlyle in British television series Cracker was in part inspired by Travis Bickle, and Carlyle's performance has frequently been compared to De Niro's as a result.
+The 1994 portrayal of psychopath Albie Kinsella by Robert Carlyle in the British television series Cracker was in part inspired by Travis Bickle, and Carlyle's performance has frequently been compared to De Niro's as a result.

 In the 2012 film Seven Psychopaths, psychotic Los Angeles actor Billy Bickle (Sam Rockwell) believes himself to be the illegitimate son of Travis Bickle.

 The vigilante ending inspired Jacques Audiard for his 2015 Palme d'Or-winning film Dheepan.
 The French director based the eponymous Tamil Tiger character on the one played by Robert De Niro to make him a "real movie hero".
-The script of Joker by Todd Phillips also draws inspiration from Taxi Driver.
+The 2019 film Joker, directed by Todd Phillips, also draws inspiration from Taxi Driver.